State Refund Policies

-Refund Policy for Georgia and Alabama Residents
+Refund Policies for Alabama and Georgia Residents

 The following refund policy is applicable to prospective students and students attending Johnson & Wales University who are legal residents of the state of Georgia or Alabama.